TraGicCode/tragiccode-azure_key_vault/README.md

 ```

 This example fetches the latest secret with the name "important-secret" from the vault named "production-vault".
 Under the covers it calls the Azure instance metadata service api to get an access token in order to make authenticated requests to the vault api on-behalf-of the MSI.
 Once the secret is returned you can begin to use it throughout your puppet code.

+> NOTE: In order to improve performance and avoid the request limit for the metadata service api the api token retrieved once then stored in a cache that exists for the duration of the puppet run.

 In the above example the api_versions hash is important.
 It is pinning both of the Azure specific api's ( instance metadata api & vault api ) used under the hood to specific versions so that you have full control as to when your puppet code starts calling newer/older versions of the apis.
 In order to understand what versions are available to your regions please visit the azure documentation